 The education lawyers of Jacobson & John LLP have provided answers to several frequently asked questions about special education law below:

-A free, appropriate public education, or “FAPE,” is the standard of education that is guaranteed by the IDEA to be provided to all eligible children between the ages of 3 and 21.
+A free, appropriate public education, or FAPE, is the standard of education that is guaranteed by the IDEA to be provided to all eligible children between the ages of 3 and 21.
 FAPE requires that each eligible child receive a program of special education and related services individually designed to meet his or her unique needs, from which that child must obtain meaningful educational benefit.
-FAPE must be provided in conformity with an Individualized Education Program, at public expense, under public supervision and direction, and without charge to the parents.
+FAPE must be provided in conformity with an Individualized Education Program (IEP), at public expense, under public supervision and direction, and without charge to the parents.

 In addition, the evaluation may, where needed, include behavior checklists or rating scales, speech and language assessments or occupational or physical therapy assessments.
-Once the evaluation is complete, the school district will issue an Evaluation Report (“ER”), which will contain the results of the evaluation as well as a determination of whether your child has a disability and, if so, whether he or she requires specially designed instruction.
-If your child meets both of these criteria, i.e., has a disability and requires specially designed instruction, he or she will be eligible for special education under the IDEA.
+Once the evaluation is complete, the school district will issue an Evaluation Report (ER), which will contain the results of the evaluation, as well as a determination of whether your child has a disability—and, if so, whether he or she requires specially designed instruction.
+If your child meets both of these criteria (i.e., has both a disability and requires specially designed instruction), he or she will be eligible for special education under the IDEA.

-Once your child has been determined to be eligible for special education, an IEP team meeting will be held to develop an Individualized Education Plan (“IEP”) for your child.
-The IEP team will consist of the parents, your child’s teacher, a special education teacher, and a school district representative known as the “LEA” (the local educational agency representative.)
+Once your child has been determined to be eligible for special education, an IEP team meeting will be held to develop an Individualized Education Plan (IEP) for your child.
+The IEP team will consist of the parents, your child’s teacher, a special education teacher, and a school district representative known as the LEA (the local educational agency representative.)
 This team will develop an IEP which will set forth your child’s special education program.
 There are several required components of an IEP, including present education levels which describe where your child is currently functioning, measurable annual goals, expected levels of achievement, a statement of the specially designed instruction that will be provided to your child, any related services that are necessary for your child, and a statement of the child’s special education placement.
-You will then be asked to either approve or disapprove your child’s proposed IEP and educational placement by signing a Notice of Recommended Educational Placement (“NOREP”).
+You will then be asked to either approve or disapprove your child’s proposed IEP and educational placement by signing a Notice of Recommended Educational Placement (NOREP).
 Once you approve the NOREP, your child will begin receiving the services outlined in the IEP.

 In order for my child to receive special education, must he or she be instructed in a special education classroom?

 Section 504 of the Rehabilitation Act of 1973 was one of the first federal laws passed to protect the civil rights of the disabled.
 A student may be eligible under Section 504 if he or she 1) has a record of having, or is regarded as having a disability that 2) interferes with a major life activity, such as learning.
-Although largely a discrimination statute, Section 504, much like the IDEA, requires schools to provide eligible disabled students with a free and appropriate public education (“FAPE”).
+Although largely a discrimination statute, Section 504, much like the IDEA, requires schools to provide eligible students with disabilities with a free and appropriate public education (FAPE).
 In order to ensure that eligible students receive FAPE under Section 504, schools must develop 504 plans (also called 504 service agreements) that articulate specific accommodations that will be provided to the child as part of his or her educational program.

 While 504 plans are similar to IEPs in that they both provide a written description of the educational supports that will be provided to an eligible student, they differ in that generally a 504 plan concerns only accommodations to be made for a student “to level the playing field” in the educational environment, as opposed to modifications to actual instruction.

 Although there is no federal statute (like the IDEA) that requires school districts to provide supports to children who may be gifted, Pennsylvania is one of several states that have elected to make gifted programming in public schools mandatory for all qualifying students.
-Public schools in Pennsylvania are therefore obligated to identify all children who may require gifted support services, appropriately evaluate such students, and if eligible, provide a gifted individuated education program (“GIEP”) to those children.
+Public schools in Pennsylvania are therefore obligated to identify all children who may require gifted support services, appropriately evaluate such students, and if eligible, provide a gifted individuated education program (GIEP) to those children.
 The laws pertaining to gifted students do differ in several significant ways from those protecting disabled students however, particularly with respect to available remedies and fee-shifting provisions.